Roussaky/ada-EPFL/project/README.md

 # A list of internal milestones up until project milestone 2
 Add here a sketch of your planning for the next project milestone.
 - Loading data
-- Inderstanding data
+- Understanding data
 - Do exploratory analysis
-- Extract usuful feature
+- Extract useful feature

-# Questions for TAa
+# Questions for TA
 Add here some questions you have for us, in general or project-specific.